alexbarton/ax-zsh/README.md

 ### Installation using Git

-When using Git, the preferred method, it is best to directly clone the AX-ZSH repository into the `~/.axzsh` directory and call `install.sh` from this
+When using [Git], the preferred method, it is best to directly clone the AX-ZSH repository into the `~/.axzsh` directory and call `install.sh` from this
 location: